aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/known-issues.md

 **If the sum of those three type of resources is above 380 in a single account and region, further investigation is recommended before attempting the upgrade.**

+### ASEAResources.json Synchronization Issue

+**Description:** In certain circumstances during the upgrade process, the LZA Pipeline may fail with `<resource name>` already exists in stack `<stack id>`.
+This error occurs because of inconsistencies with the resource mappings and the current state of the CloudFormation deployed by the LZA.
+To resolve this issue, the LZA pipeline can be re-run from the beginning to synchronize resource mappings If the issue still persists after the pipeline has been re-run, please contact AWS support.

+**Root cause:** The synchronization issue stems from the following sequential processing order in the LZA pipeline:
+1. Stack synthesis occurs before the completion of the import ASEA resources stage (in the bootstrap stage)
+2. The aseaResources.json file is not written until *after* stack synthesis
+3. Consequently, synthesized stacks do not reflect resource modifications (additions or removals) made during the import ASEA resources stage

+**Resolution or workaround:**  If resource synchronization issues are encountered, executing the LZA pipeline can be re-run from the beginning to synchronize resource mappings.

 ## Landing Zone Accelerator known issues
 The following issues will not prevent a successful upgrade from ASEA to LZA, but can impact functionalities and operations in the upgraded Landing Zone.